nroduit/nroduit.github.io/content/getting-started/building-weasis.en.md

 {{% notice note %}}
 The native installer will progressively replace the portable and the web distribution.
 It uses the [weasis protocol](../../getting-started/weasis-protocol) (which not requires jar signing) instead of Java Web Start which has been removed from <a target="_blank" href="https://www.oracle.com/technetwork/java/javase/11-relnote-issues-5012449.html#JDK-8185077">Java 11 release</a> and because the end of public Oracle Java 8 updates from April 2019.<br>
-The documentation for building the native installer is not yet available.
+The documentation for building the native installer we be available from Weasis 4.
 {{% /notice %}}

 - Requires installing all the plug-ins in the local Maven repository as described in the item above.